Sensitive variables

 To make a variable a sensitive variable, either select Change Type when entering the value and select Sensitive, or enter the variable editor when you are creating or editing the variable.

-If using the variable editor, on any of the variable fields, click OPEN EDITOR:
+If using the variable editor, on the variable value, click Open editor:

 Open Variable Editor